Vodafone weighing bid for C&W Worldwide

 It also provides voice, data and hosting services to companies like Next, Tesco and United Utilities, and retains an international cable network connecting more than 150 countries.

-It declined to comment on Vodafone's statement, which came after the Sunday Times reported it was considering a 700 million pound bid for the group.
+It declined to comment on Vodafone's statement, which came after the Sunday Times reported it was considering a 700 million pound ($1.1 billion) bid for the group.

 C&W Worldwide's shares, which have lost three-quarters of their value in the last 18 months, surged 30 percent to a three-month high of 25.5 pence on Monday, valuing the company at 700 million pounds, while Vodafone rose 0.9 percent to 174p.